johnforfar/token-launchpad-comparison/README.md

 # Token Launchpad Comparison

-This project analyzes and compares different DeFi liquidity mechanisms, focusing on protocols like Gobbler, Snapper, M3M3, and Ripper.
+This project analyzes and compares different DeFi liquidity mechanisms, focusing on protocols like Gobbler, Snapper, M3M3, Pump.fun and the hypothetical Ripper.
 It provides insights into their performance through a visual representation of returns over time.

 ## Available Scripts

 - **npm start**: Runs the app in development mode.
-- **npm test**: Launches the test runner.
 - **npm run build**: Builds the app for production.
-- **npm run eject**: Ejects the configuration files for customization.

 ## Project Overview